What Are Pelvic Varicose Veins?

 Pelvic varicose veins are enlarged, twisted veins that can form in and around the uterus, ovaries, and vulva in women and, less frequently, in and around the scrotum in men.
 Like leg varicose veins, pelvic varicose veins develop when the one-way valves inside veins become weakened or damaged, allowing blood to flow backward and pool in the veins.
 This condition, which is known as pelvic congestion syndrome (PCS), often occurs in women who have had multiple pregnancies.

 Because PCS is a highly complex venous disorder in terms of both diagnosis and treatment, it is essential to seek care from an experienced vascular specialist who is also an interventional radiologist.
 Effective pelvic varicose vein treatment requires an accurate diagnosis as well as a mastery of advanced, minimally invasive techniques to close off or remove the affected veins.
-While many physicians do not treat pelvic varicose veins because they lack the necessary knowledge and training, the requisite expertise can be found at Vein911® Vein Treatment Center in Tampa, Florida, where our interventional radiologists expertly perform the latest image-guided procedures.
+While many physicians do not treat pelvic varicose veins because they lack the necessary knowledge and training, the requisite expertise can be found at Vein911® Vein Treatment Centers in Tampa, Florida, where our interventional radiologists expertly perform the latest image-guided procedures.

 What Are the Signs of PCS?